hetu-script/hetu-script/docs/docs/en-US/api_reference/dart/readme.md

 - **moduleName**: The name of the compiled bytecode module.
 - **globallyImport**: Whether you want the content of this source is visible to **global** namespace.
 It's a quicker way to let other modules to use without import statement.
 - **type**: How the interpreter evaluate this source.
 For more information, check [**source type**](../../guide/package/readme.md#resource-type).
-- **isStrictMode**: If strict mode is true, the condition expression used by if/while/do/ternery must be a boolean value.
-Otherwise there will be inexplicit type conversion.
 - **invokeFunc**: Invoke a function immediately after evaluation.
 The function's name and parameter can be of any form.
 The arguments of this function call are provided by **positionalArgs** and **namedArgs**.
 You can also use the separate method **invoke** to do the same thing.

 ### compile(), loadBytecode()